shakebugs/shake-docs/docs/react/setup.md

 ```

 ### iOS
 Open your workspace and in the `Project Navigator`, right click on `Info.plist`, and `Open as › Source code`.
-Paste this but replace `sign-in-to-see-your-api-client-id-here` and `sign-in-to-see-your-api-client-secret-here`
+Paste this but replace `your-api-client-id` and `your-api-client-secret`
-with the actual values you have in Your settings.
+with the actual values you have in [your workspace settings](https://app.shakebugs.com/settings/workspace#general).

 ```xml title="Info.plist"
 <?xml version="1.0" encoding="utf-8" ?>